nycmeshnet/old-docs-2/tinc install.md

 vi tinc.conf
 ```
 e.g.
-Name = MyNewNodeName
+Name = myMACaddress
 AddressFamily = any
 Interface = tap0
 Mode = switch
-ConnectTo = BkBayRidge
+ConnectTo = tunnelnycmesh

-You need to add an address to the first line of the public key of the node you are connecting to.
-(BkBayRidge in this example.
-Please ask us for the address!)
+For the Name, by convention we are using the MAC address of the router without colons (e.g. c23e1f47909d).
+Use this line in the terminal:
 ```
-vi hosts/BkBayRidge
+cat /sys/class/net/eth0/address | sed -e 's/://g'
 ```
-e.g.
-Address = x.x.x.x
------BEGIN RSA PUBLIC KEY-----

-Generate key by:
+Save tinc.conf and you are now ready to generate the keys with this command-

 ```
 tincd -n nycmesh -K4096
 ```